mmamontx/ja2-stracciatella-mp/README.md

     - Ensure that the buttons selected in the game init options screen won't affect client experience - obtain and use these values from the server.
     - Adapt for all resolutions (including the widescreens).
     - Verify correctness of the IP address stored in the corresponding field of the game init option screen - and don't let the player to the strategic map screen until it is fixed.
+    - Prevent players from having identical names (don't allow to connect or modify the name).
 - For fun (remove it from the release or make it optional):
     - It seems that originally developers considered enabling jumps over the windows and left the corresponding code in place.
 Try to extend climbing with this ability.
     - Remove the lines that disable women enemies below elite level (see Soldier_Create.cc).